Solomon Mikhoels: Death

-According the former MGB officer, Pavel Sudoplatov, who was assigned in 1953 to investigate the murder, Mikhoels was lured to Tsanava's country dacha, ostensibly to meet some of Belarus's leading dramatic artists, and was stabbed with a poison needle by an MGB officer named Lebedev, with Tsanava and Ogoltsov supervising the operation.
-Golubov was an MGB informer, who was killed because he was an "inconvenient witness".
+According the former MGB officer Pavel Sudoplatov, who was assigned in 1953 to investigate the murder, Mikhoels was lured to Tsanava's country dacha, ostensibly to meet some of Byelorussia's leading dramatic artists, and was stabbed with a poison needle by an MGB officer named Lebedev, with Tsanava and Ogoltsov supervising the operation.
+Golubov was an MGB informer, who was also killed by the chekists because he was an "inconvenient witness".

 Family

 Mikhoels was married to Anastasia Pototskaya, a Russian of Polish descent.
 He had two daughters from his first marriage to Sara Kantor, Nina and Natalya Vovsi.

 Mikhoels' cousin Miron Vovsi was a famous physician.
 He was arrested during the Doctors' plot affair but released after Stalin's death in 1953, as was Mikhoels' son-in-law, the Polish-born composer Mieczysław Weinberg.
 In 1983, Mikhoels' daughter, Natalia Vovsi-Mikoels, wrote a biography of her father: My Father Shlomo Mikhoels: The Life and Death of a Jewish Actor.